What is the best CPAP alternative?

 2. Positional Therapy

 Interventions that prevent sleeping in the supine (back-sleeping) position.
-For many people with OSA, apnea events are significantly more frequent when lying on their back — gravity pulls the tongue and soft palate into the airway.
-Positional therapy keeps the person on their side throughout the night.
+For many people with OSA, apnea events are significantly more frequent and severe when lying on their back — because gravity pulls the tongue and soft palate down into the airway.
+Approaches range from simple (a tennis ball sewn into the back of a sleep shirt) to purpose-built vibrating positional alarms worn on the chest or neck.

 Best for: Confirmed positional OSA; mild to moderate severity; those who find other interventions difficult to tolerate.